TetraPlex-org/central/Documentation/MRD.md

 There can be a marketplace where you can design your (OC) or  Original Character and essentially rent this out for credits in the system for anyone who wants to use said character for a given time period in the system.
 The system will also have public system avatars either for rent or free or available in exchange or karma.

-Think of this marketplace as a costume or character shop where you can if you can afford with karma  or credits become your favourite cartoon character or superhero or be some mythical creature.
+Think of this marketplace as a costume or character shop where you can if you can afford with karma  or credits become your favourite cartoon character or superhero or be some mythical sea creature.

 M.